open-policy-agent/eopa/docs/enterprise-opa/how-to/install/go_module.md

 ---
-title: How to use Enterprise OPA as a Go module
+title: How to use EOPA as a Go module
 sidebar_label: Go module
 sidebar_position: 3
 ---